-1. The textbook offers differentiation strategies based on current and confirmed enough resources in the McGraw book for some of my inclusive SpEd students.
+The textbook offers differentiation strategies based on current and confirm research. ed

-resear ·CII.

 Yes_X No

 NOTES:

-None
+No response provided

-2. Comm non misconceptions are mentioned, along with ideas for correction
+2. Common misconceptions are mentioned, along with ideas for correction

 Yes_X No

 NOTES:

-None
+No response provided

-extbook contains specialized teaching methods or materials and amodations for students with special needs
+3. The textbook contains specialized teaching methods or materials and accommodations for students with special needs

 Yes_X No

 NOTES:

-They have some things that would help students with special needs, but not
+No response provided